This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Of course, you can just buy a SIM card with a decent phone and data plan but if your phone is locked or you’re only going for a short amount of time then Whatsapp is the most convenient way to communicate.
 All your important numbers are there.
 You can call or text, and you can still have access to your contacts even if you change your number.

 If you don’t want to use up your data then you may have to go on the hunt for WiFi to be able to use the app.
 These days you can usually find WiFi somewhere if you look hard enough.

-From as little as five minutes a day you can learn a whole new language of your choice.
-I’m currently learning Greek for my upcoming trip.
-The improvements may not be over night but if you’re patient you will be surprised at what you pick up.
+From as little as five minutes a day, you can learn a whole new language of your choice.
+The improvements may not be overnight but if you’re patient you will be surprised at what you pick up.

 I know what you’re thinking.
 This is a very basic choice of app to go travelling with.
 Who doesn’t have a camera on their phone?
 But hear me out.
 Don’t underestimate the power of your little phone camera.
 It may never match up to the DSLR (basically photography royalty) but you might be surprised at what you find and it could save you from carrying around a lot of bulky equipment.

-Unless you’re lucky enough to have the top end models, not all phone cameras are up to scratch.
+Unless you’re lucky enough to have the top-end models, not all phone cameras are up to scratch.
 I decided to buy a digital camera to take with me on my travels for that reason.
-However, thanks to their flimsy shelf lives, my phone stopped working a week before I set off.
+However, thanks to their flimsy shelf life, my phone stopped working a week before I set off.
 Unable to get it fixed in time, I had no choice but to buy a new one on a budget.

 So, check your phone camera before you consider buying a new camera unless you have the budget to go fancy.
 You may be surprised.
-You can get very high quality phone cameras these days but if you’re on a budget then I can’t recommend the Motorola G5 enough.
-I’ve even started using the camera professionally!
+You can get very high-quality phone cameras these days but if you’re on a budget then I can’t recommend the Motorola G5 enough.

 Disclaimer: None of these apps are sponsored or affiliated in any way.
 I just like them.